EURO GOVT-Safety sought in Bunds before Cyprus vote on bank levy

 Overall market reaction to news of the proposed levy on savers has been relatively muted, with some analysts saying the market remains insulated by the European Central Bank’s as-yet untested bond-buying promise.

-“The OMT (Outright Monetary Transaction plan) is still in place ... so the backstop is still there.
-A taboo has been broken which is a clear negative, but Cyprus is a special case,” said Michael Leister, rate strategist at Commerzbank.
+“The OMT (Outright Monetary Transaction) is still in place ... so the backstop is still there.
+A taboo has been broken which is a clear negative, but Cyprus is a special case,” Michael Leister, rate strategist at Commerzbank said.

 He expected the vote in Cyprus to pass but with an adjustment to the legislation to better protect small deposit-holders.
 However, he still favoured German Bunds.

-Whatever the final outcome of the Cyprus saga, analysts said the mere consideration of making savers pay for bailouts sets an unsettling precedent for the euro zone, because deposit-holders could think their savings could be compromised at any point.
+Whatever the outcome, analysts said the mere consideration of making savers pay for bailouts sets an unsettling precedent for the euro zone, because deposit-holders could think their savings could be compromised at any point.

-“We are just waiting for another headline out of Cyprus,” one trader said, adding that buying Bunds “is the only trade to have on.”
+“My view is that the contagion risk could be very real if there is a re-escalation of the European sovereign crisis, so it might be more of a medium-term risk than an immediate one,” Gary Jenkins director of Swordfish Research said in a note.

+The Netherlands will sell 5 billion euros of 10-year bonds later this session.